Pysht, Washington

-Pysht is an unincorporated community located on the Olympic Peninsula in Clallam County, Washington, United States.
-The community is accessible via State Rout 112 and sits near the mouth of the Pysht River.
-Pillar Point County Park is directly east of the settlement.
+Pysht is an unincorporated community located on the Olympic Peninsula in Clallam County, Washington, United States and is situated near the mouth the Pysht River.

-The community lies on the Strait of Juan de Fuca near the mouth of the Pysht River, which flows southwest to northeast.
+History

 The area was originally home to the Klallam village of Pysht, while European Americans arrived in the 1860s.
 Michigan-based Merrill and Ring was established in 1886 purchased several homesteads in the Pysht Valley to log the area, later setting up logging camps and a company town at Pysht.
 At its height, it housed 500 people and included a post office, company store, schoolhouse, hospital, electric plant, movie hall, and a port.
 A county road (now State Route 112) was completed in 1920.
 The original Klallam village was demolished in the 1920s by loggers seeking to build a lumber mill while its residents were working in other areas.

+Geography

+The community lies on the Strait of Juan de Fuca near the mouth of the Pysht River, which flows southwest to northeast.
+The community is accessible via State Route 112.
+Directly east of the community is Pillar Point County Park.